01AI Insurance02For Brokers03Technology04About05Insights

 CTO

-Previously a Lead Member of Technical Staff at Salesforce in San Francisco building AI systems and deploying agents for Fortune 500 enterprises.
-12 years experience across startups and AI tooling.
+Previously Lead Member of Technical Staff at Salesforce in San Francisco building AI systems and deploying agents for Fortune 500 enterprises.
+More than a decade of experience across startups and generative AI products.

 • Key Findings